ydhnwb/opmob/Readme.md

 # Documentation.
-Opaku is an e-commerce app that helps user to buy clothes for kid.
+Opaku is a clothing retail company that is engaged in the development, manufacturing, and sells a wide variety of products for toddlers.

 ## How to run this project?
 This app built using Android Studio version 4.2.2, maybe you need some newer version of the android